thedylanwalsh/fixedML/tutorial/fixedML tutorial.markdown

 Schema.

-After we have defined our fixed width input format, we will revisit this topic under testing and validation in the next article..
+After we have defined our fixed width input format, we will revisit this topic under testing and validation in the next article.

-##Security
+## Security
-The sample code does not validate inputs and black hats and white hats would have a field day exploring the various injection possibilities if you ran that publicly.
+The sample code does not validate inputs.
+Black hats and white hats would have a field day exploring the various injection possibilities if you ran that publicly.